What do termite queens look like?

 Control over the termite colony

-To understand how the queen controls the colony, you must first understand the hierarchical structure of it.
+To understand how the queen controls the colony, you must first understand its hierarchical structure.
 The termite colony is organized into a hierarchical structure with distinct castes, each serving specific roles essential for the colony's functioning.

-At the top of the hierarchy is the termite queen.
+At the top of the hierarchy is the termite queen, and depending on the species, there can be more than one queen in a colony.
 Supporting the queen are the king, her mate, and the alates, the winged reproductive termites involved in swarming and establishing colonies.
 Below them are the workers.
 They are the largest caste responsible for foraging, nest construction, and caring for the queen and her offspring.
 Finally, there are soldier termites.
 They defend the colony from predators and intruders.

 Termite queen pheromones